 Statistical analysis utilizing a two-way ANOVA with a Krusal_Wallis test and a Tukey Multiple Comparison test showed statistically significant difference for treatment versus control.
 An Interaction Plot demonstrated that for each level of anesthesia group, the pain scale is higher for the control group versus the treatment group supporting the hypothesis that treatment with anesthesia significantly reduces pain perception during cosmetic injections.

 Use of topical anesthesia can substantially lower the pain experience of patients receiving botulinum toxin type A to the lateral canthus.
 While individual methods were used in this study, resulting evidence suggests that combining of topical anesthesia methods during injections may allow for a minimally painful treatment that is desirable for patients.

 Rivard M. Topical Anesthesia in the Reduction of Pain Perception in Cosmetic Injections.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2019; 1(1).